Ford Mustang FR500: FR500CJ

 The FR500CJ (Cobra Jet) was released in 2008, and was built to commemorate the 40th Anniversary of Ford winning NHRA Winternationals with 1968 Cobra Jet Mustang.
 Designed for Drag Strip use, the newer Cobra Jet features a supercharged 5.4L V8 400 hp but with the Whipple Blower makes about 900 HP engine with a 6-speed manual or 3-speed automatic transmission, one-piece driveshaft, a single-hoop driveshaft loop, Ford 9 inch rear axle, special rear control arms and anti-roll bar, Ford Racing adjustable dampeners and a drag race spring kit.
 Engine enhancements include the deletion of the A/C and the addition of a cold air intake, bigger throttle body, a crankshaft dampener and long-tube stainless-steel headers.
 The car weighs 3300 lb.

 The Prototype #1 vehicle was sold in 2009 Barrett-Jackson Scottsdale auction for winning bid price of $375,000.

 Variants

 FR500C GT4

 A variant based on Mustang FR500C, homologated for SRO GT4 competition.
 Essentially the same car as the FR500C, it has a few changes (none are aerodynamic) to make it legal for GT4 competition.

 FR500C Salt Flats Racer

 Paul's High Performance and Ford Racing built a Salt Flat Racer from a FR500C.
 This one is powered by the Ford GT's 5.4L engine, fueled by E85 fuel.
 At the Bonneville Salt Flats this car reached 251 mi/h.

 FR500C GT

-Homologated for the 2007 season, the Mustang FR500GT is designed to compete in the FIA GT3 European Championship series.
+Homologated for the 2007 season, the Mustang FR500C GT is designed to compete in the FIA GT3 European Championship series.
 The 5.0L V8 engine is rated to produce 550 hp at 7200 rpm and 570 Nm at 6000 rpm torque.